777arc/textbook/content/sync.rst

    :align: center
    :target: ../_images/costas-loop-output.svg

-And the frequency offset estimation over time (y-axis is Hz):
+And the frequency offset estimation over time, settling on the correct offset (a -300 Hz offset was used in this example signal):

 .. image:: ../_images/costas-loop-freq-tracking.svg
    :align: center